top of page

 School of Health Sciences Professional Doctorate in Health and Social Care conference.
 University of East Anglia, Norwich: 9 May, Poster: Parkinson, R., Jong, S. T., Hanson, S. How can therapists recognise subtle abuse of women in intimate heterosexual relationships?

 University of East Anglia, Norwich, Bitesize talk, 12 April, Parkinson, R., Jong, S. T., Hanson, S. "I had everything I needed to be able to deal with this, but I just couldn't see it."
-How can educated women of high socioeconomic status recognise when they are in subtly abusive intimate heterosexual
+How can educated women of high socioeconomic status recognise when they are in subtly abusive intimate heterosexual relationships?

 2022